team-fireworks/hotfusion/README.md

 scopes.
 You'd use constructors as methods on a scope.

 Working with scopes in roblox-ts can be cumbersome, as you will often be passing in the scope directly.
-Hotfusion provides the `methodsOf` function to make scoped constructors less verbose.
+Hotfusion provides the `ctorsOf` function to make scoped constructors less verbose.

 Pass in a table of constructors, and Hotfusion will omit the first `scope` parameter for you.
 Under the hood, Hotfusion will pass the scope directly to the